 Mary Ellen Soles, Ph.D.

 Mary Ellen Carr Soles, a long-time member of the Mochlos Project, passed away in 2018 after a long illness.
 She first came to Crete in 1976 to help her husband, Jeffrey, draw a plan of the Mochlos sandstone quarry, and she quickly fell in love with Crete and all things Minoan.
-After the excavation began in 1989, she worked as a cataloger for 25 years until 2015, when her illness prevented from her returning to Crete, and she contributed to several Mochlos publications, especially Mochlos volumes IC and IIC (2004, 2011).
+After the excavation began in 1989, she worked as a cataloger on the project for 25 years and contributed to several Mochlos publications, especially Mochlos volumes IC and IIC (2004, 2011).
 In 1982 she was hired as Curator of Ancient Art at the North Carolina Museum of Art in Raleigh and served in that capacity for 28 years.
 She was responsible for the Greek and Roman collection, where her main interest lay, but also the Egyptian, Mesoamerican, African, and Oceanic collections.
 She defended the importance of archaeology in an art museum that was primarily dedicated to Renaissance and modern art, but with the help of various donors she was able to expand each collection and make the museum a more inclusive institution that attracts diverse audiences.